 This fine country house was built by Philip Antrobus, the builder of Lowerhouse Mill, in the 1820s.
 It was positioned on the high ground to the southwest of Lowerhouse so that he could overlook his achievements.

-The Mount was later lived in by Samuel Greg when he took over Lowerhouse mill and the surrounding property.
+The Mount was later (from 1838) lived in by Samuel Greg after he had taken over Lowerhouse mill and the surrounding property.

 During the 19thC (and later?) the house seems to have been known simply as Mount.
 I am not sure when it became The Mount.